 This standard establishes performance requirements and test methods for pistols to be used by law enforcement officers.
-It addresses 9 mm and 45 caliber single and double action pistols only.
-The standard is intended for use in assessing the acceptability of new or reissue\autoloading pistols.
+This standard is a revision of and supersedes NIJ Standard-0112.00 dated April 1986.
+The headspace requirements for 9 mm pistols have been changed to conform to industry standards, and a test method added to measure headspace of pistols in which the breech block is not in contact with the rear surface of the barrel when in the firing position.
+The standard addresses 9 mm and 45 caliber single and double action pistols only.
+The standard is intended for use in assessing the acceptability of new or reissue autoloading pistols.
 This standard does not address specific safety devices, full or partial magazine release, pistol shot group size (accuracy), nor sights.
 (See app.
 A for a discussion of these topics.)